Duration

 - ›Northern England and the North East

-Travel is included in the day rate with no hidden extras.
-Sygma’s training centre in Wigan is available as an alternative venue at no additional cost.
+Travel included with no hidden extras.
+Sygma’s training centre in Wigan is available as an alternative venue at no additional cost — open course dates also available there.

 We come to you.
-Sygma delivers HSG47 training at your site -- no travel for your delegates, training on real underground services you actually work near, and course content tailored to your company’s permits and procedures.
+Course delivery at your premises — no travel for delegates, training on the real utility services they actually work near, and course content tailored to your company’s permits and procedures.

 CITB Funding